kej715/DtCyber/NOS2.8.7/README.md

 provide all of the information needed to add your node with its unique name to the public NJE network.
 To apply the information, follow these steps:

-1. Execute `git pull` to update your repository, including the updated topology definition.
+1. Save the property definitions in the email reply to the file `NOS2.8.7/site.cfg`, if the file doesn't exist already, or edit them into the existing file.
-2. Save the property definitions in the email reply to the file `NOS2.8.7/site.cfg`, if the file doesn't exist already, or edit them into the existing file.
+2. Execute `git pull` to update your repository.
+The update will include a new topology definition for your node.
 3. If you have started *DtCyber* using the `node start` command, enter the `reconfigure` command at the `Operator>` prompt.
 Otherwise, execute the command `node reconfigure` in the NOS2.8.7 directory.
 This will apply the new machine